About Gord

 My approach

 I combine proven methods — acupuncture, electro-acupuncture, and a gentle style of dry needling — with the expertise I’ve gained from both science and experience.
-My goal is not just short-term relief, but to help you build lasting progress in your health and well-being.
+My goal is not just short-term relief, but lasting progress in your health and well-being.

 Why I do this work